Notice of Assessment

 When can I expect to receive my tax notice?

-Tax notices are typically mailed the last week of July or beginning of August.
+Tax notices are typically mailed in the month of August.

 What if I do not receive my tax notice?